John-Nik/portfolio/README.md

 **0.6.2:** Changed the unit of the minesweeper-container inside of "minesweeper.scss" from vh to vb

 **0.6.3:** Undid the changes due to vh including mobile browser's UI into its calculation

+**0.6.4:** Adjusted the height of the < main > element as that seems to be the culprit for the bug where the footer overflows both from tablet devices and mobile phones